Armida (actress)

-Armida, born Armida Vendrell, (29 May 1911 – 23 October 1989) was a Mexican actress, singer, dancer and vaudevillian born in Aguascalientes, Mexico.
+Armida Vendrell (29 May 1911 – 23 October 1989) was a Mexican actress, singer, dancer and vaudevillian.

 Early life

-Armida came from a theatrical family; her mother Maria Camalich, her father Joaquin Vendrell was a well known magician "The Great Arnold" who emigrated to Mexico from Barcelona, Spain.
+Armida was born in Aguascalientes, Mexico, to Maria Camalich and Joaquin Vendrell.
+Her father was a well known magician called "The Great Arnold" who emigrated to Mexico from Barcelona, Spain.
 She also had two sisters who were performers as well, Lydia Vendrell and Lola Vendrell.
 By the time she reached the age of nineteen she had a long-term screen contract.
 She purchased a home where she lived with her family.
 She aspired to send her younger sisters to college.

-Vendrell was just five feet (1.52m) tall with high heels and two inches less without them.
+Vendrell was five feet (152 cm) tall with high heels and two inches less without them.
 As a child she spoke only Spanish.

 Vaudeville in California

 Armida started performing at a young age, when her family moved from Mexico to the United States, her father opened the first movie theater in Douglas, Arizona.
 She and her sisters would sing and dance during intermission and her father would perform an illusionist act.

 Armida was discovered in the old Hidalgo theater in the Plaza in Los Angeles.
 Armida was appearing in a small, home-manufactured vaudeville skit, along with her sister Delores.
 A talent scout for a coastal vaudeville circuit was in the audience and offered her a chance to perform on a "four-a-day" vaudeville bill (meaning four shows a day).
 Armida graduated to various Broadway productions after being discovered by Gus Edwards, stage and screen actor, songwriter, and dance instructor.
 She participated in as many as twenty-four vaudeville numbers a day while in New York.
 Edwards brought her back to Hollywood with him and featured her in an MGM two-color Technicolor movie short, Gus Edwards' International Colortone Revue (1929).
 Gus once said of Armida, that she possessed "the emotional temperament of an actress capable of surmounting the most difficult of histrionic roles".